Installing OpenAPS on your rig¶

 Login again, and change your password¶

 If this is your first build, after the rig reboots, you will be prompted to log back in.
-Login as “root” and the password from before (probably
+Login as “root” and the password from before (

-edison).
-However, now it will prompt you to change your password.
+edison) and then prompt you to change your password.
 You’ll want to change it to something personal so your device is secure.
 Make sure to write down/remember your password; this is what you’ll use to log in to your rig moving forward.
 You’ll type it twice.
 There is no recovery of this password if you forget it.
-You will have to reflash your edison if you forget your password.
+You will have to reflash your Edison if you forget your password.

 Once you’ve successfully changed your password, you’ll end back at the command prompt, logged in as root and ready to watch your logs while the system begins to read your pump history, gather glucose records, and begin the calculations of any needed adjustments.
 So it’s time to watch your logs next!

 THIS IS A REQUIRED MUST-LEARN HOW-TO STEP - DO NOT MOVE ON WITHOUT DOING THIS!
 This is a key skill for monitoring your OpenAPS setup to “check” or “monitor” or “watch” the logs.

 l (short for “log”, aka the very important pump-loop.log).
 (This is a shortcut for the full command,

 What you’ll see while waiting for your first loop (common non-error messages)¶

 If this is your first rig, you are probably (1) going to underestimate how long it takes for the first loop to successfully run and (2) while underestimating the time, you’ll freak out over the messages you see in the pump-loop logs.
 Let’s go over what are NOT errors:

 When your loop very first starts, if you are quick enough to get into the logs before the first BG is read, you will likely see: